ananya99/LUNA/README.md

 - `dataset_name`: Name of the dataset you are working with.
 - `data_path`: Path to your dataset’s `.csv` file.
 - `gene_columns_start` and `gene_columns_end`: Indicate the starting and ending columns for gene expression data in your dataset.
-- `coordinate_X_column_name` and `coordinate_Y_column_name`: The column names for X and Y cell coordinates in your data.
-- `cell_type_column_name`: Column for cell type annotations (used for evaluation).
-- `section_column_name`: Column for the dataset section or region.
-- `train_regions`: List of regions/slices to use for training.
-You can modify this list to include specific slices.
-- `test_regions`: List of regions/slices to use for testing.
-Adjust the list to reflect your test dataset.
-- `validation_regions`: List of regions used for validation during training (optional).

 #### Test Settings
 - `checkpoints_parent_dir`: Directory path containing the checkpoints.
 This setting is only used in `'test_only'` mode.
 If running `'train_and_test'`, set this to `'null'`.